-Megyn Kelly Says 'Budding Feminist' Daughter Doesn't Want to Marry a Prince - As Mom Is Set to Cover Royal Wedding
+Megyn Kelly Says 'Budding Feminist' Daughter Doesn't Want to Marry a Prince — As Mom Is Set to Cover Royal Wedding

 Want all the latest pregnancy and birth announcements, plus celebrity mom blogs?
 Click here to get those and more in the PEOPLE Babies newsletter.

-RELATED: Megyn Kelly: “We Set the Expectations Too High for New Mothers”
+RELATED: Megyn Kelly Says ‘We Set the Expectations Too High for New Mothers’

 As for how Kelly herself feels about the much-anticipated nuptials of Prince Harry and Meghan Markle?